Yon Rojanasakul, Ph.D.

 Link to CV

-Yon Rojanasakul, Ph.D., is a Professor in the Department of Basic Pharmaceutical Sciences at West Virginia University.
+Yon Rojanasakul, Ph.D., is a Professor in the Department of Pharmaceutical Sciences at West Virginia University.
 Dr. Rojanasakul’s research focuses on understanding the cellular and molecular mechanisms of cancer and fibroproliferative disorders.
 His research has led to the discovery of key molecular targets and signaling pathways involved in cancer cell death and chemoresistance.
 The overall goal of his research is to develop more effective strategies for the treatment and diagnosis of cancer.
 Another important area of Rojanasakul’s research involves nanotechnology with an emphasis on the health effects of engineered nanoparticles.
-His research develops exposure models and assay methods for nanosafety studies, identifies key properties of nanomaterials influencing their biological activities, and elucidates the cellular and molecular mechanisms.
+His research develops exposure models and assay methods for nanosafety evaluation, identifies key properties of nanomaterials influencing their bioactivities, and elucidates the cellular and molecular mechanisms of pathogenesis.
 Dr. Rojanasakul is Principal Investigator of several NIH-funded projects.
-He is Robert C. Byrd Professor and Benedum Distinguished Scholar at West Virginia University.
-He is also a Fellow of the American Association of Pharmaceutical Scientists.
+He is Robert C. Byrd Professor and Benedum Distinguished Scholar at the West Virginia University.
+He is also a Fellow of the American Association of Pharmaceutical Scientists and Program Leader of the Mary Babb Randolph Cancer Center.

 Ph.D.
 (Pharmaceutical Sciences) University of Wisconsin-Madison, 1989